-- 1. Pad Elev (Elevation) represents minimum finished grade beneath buildings and structures based on the lot grading standards, but does not include any steps or foundation thickness.
-Finished floor elevation will typically be 8" to 24" above this grade depending upon foundation type. - 2.
-The planned foundation type for residences within the subdivision is crawl space type construction with the bottom of the floor sub-structure elevated an estimated 18" minimum above grade.
-Some structures may be pole supported structures with parking underneath. - 3.
+- 1. Pad Elev (Elevation) represents minimum finished grade beneath buildings and structures based on the lot grading standards, but does not include any steps or foundation thickness. - 2.
+The planned foundation type for residences within the subdivision is crawl space type construction with the bottom of the floor sub-structure elevated an estimated 36" minimum above grade. - 3.
 Min FFE (Minimum Finished Floor Elevation) represents required minimum finished floor elevation based on the pad elevation.
 Actual finished floor elevation to be based on pad elevation and construction type, but not less than the flood zone elevation plus 1-foot or 12-inches above the adjacent road centerline elevation.
 Flood zones shown herein with base flood elevation are the adopted zones and elevations at the time of document preparation, but such is subject to periodic revision and should be verified prior to construction.